 While working from your sofa can be great most of the time, sometimes you need to break up the day.
 Take a 10-minute walk around the block to freshen up and encourage the flow of new ideas.
 Looking for a change of scenery?
 Head over to your local coffee shop or library to work there for a few hours in a way that fits into your schedule.
 Or, if you know others who work from home, invite them over for an informal co-working group.
 This may not only help you get closer to the in-office experience, but it can also be a substitute for watercooler chats and workplace socializing.

 9. Log off!

 One of the most important aspects of a healthy work-from-home routine is creating boundaries.
 Log off for the day—and not just from your laptop.
-Consider developing a phrase you say to yourself at the end of the day, to signal your mind that it’s time to stop thinking about work.
+Consider developing a phrase you say to yourself at the end of the day to signal your mind that it’s time to stop thinking about work.
 Have a last-minute idea come up after office hours?
 Jot it down, but come back to it tomorrow.
 Just because you have access to work anytime doesn’t mean you should be logged in 24/7.
-Allow yourself to have downtime to create a work-life balance—we all need it, no matter where we are working.
+Allow yourself to have downtime in order to create a work-life balance—we all need it, no matter where we are working.

 This article was updated July 2023.
 Photo by Julio Ricco/Shutterstock